Golden Bride

 Golden Bride (Korean: 황금신부) is a 2007 South Korean weekend television drama series starring Lee Young-ah, Song Chang-eui, Choi Yeo-jin and Kim Hee-chul.
-It aired on SBS TV from July 23, 2007 to February 3, 2008, airing every Saturdays and Sundays at 20:45 for 64 episodes.
+It aired on SBS TV from July 23, 2007, to February 3, 2008, airing every Saturday and Sunday at 20:45 for 64 episodes.
 In response to its popularity, the series was extended by 14 episodes.
-The drama won the top prize at the Seoul Drama Festival on October 14, 2008 and the Special Drama Award at the International Drama Festival in Tokyo on October 22 of the same year.
-In Japan the drama began airing on cable channel KNTV in January 2008.
+The drama won the top prize at the Seoul Drama Festival on October 14, 2008, and the Special Drama Award at the International Drama Festival in Tokyo on October 22 of the same year.
+In Japan, the drama began airing on cable channel KNTV in January 2008.

 Plot summary

 Several story-lines take place within the drama at the same time that ultimately all link up to one another.

 Jin Joo and Jun Woo

-Nguyen Jin Joo (Lee Young-ah) is half-Korean half-Vietnamese, working at a matchmaking service between Vietnam and South Korea, being the main translator.
-Raised near a temple where she was taught Korean, her father abandoned her family 20 years ago, although her mother still longs for his return.
+Nguyen Jin Joo (Lee Young-ah) is half-Korean half-Vietnamese, working at a matchmaking service between Vietnam and South Korea as the main translator.
+She was raised near a temple where she was taught Korean, and although her father abandoned his family 20 years ago, her mother still longs for his return.
 Jin Joo works hard to earn money for a cure for her mother's night blindness.
 However, the doctor reveals her condition to be irreversible.
 As her final wish, Jin Joo's mother asks to be able to see Jin Joo's father one last time before she goes blind.
-In an act of desperation, she convinces her clients, Jun Woo's mother Jung Han Sook and aunt Kang Koon Ja (Park Mi-sun), to take her to Korea as Jun Woo's bride in order to find her father.
+In an act of desperation, she convinces her clients, Jun Woo's mother, Jung Han Sook, and aunt, Kang Koon Ja (Park Mi-sun), to take her to Korea as Jun Woo's bride in order to find her father.
 They both agree, finding her more suitable than the other brides.
 Jin Joo travels to Seoul, pretending to be Korean, and the two marry.

-Though their relationship had begun with a mutual agreement that it was a fake marriage and that they would secretly live as friends (which meant not sharing the same bed), Jin Joo's genuine effort to support him touches Jun Woo's heart and they eventually fell in love.
+Though their relationship had begun with the mutual agreement that it was a fake marriage, and that they would secretly live as friends (which meant not sharing the same bed), Jin Joo's genuine effort to support him touches Jun Woo's heart and they eventually fall in love.
 With her mother's illness worsening, Jun Woo quickly begins to help search for Jin Joo's father.